CHEROKEE VILLAGE, Ark. (KAIT) - A Cherokee Village man was sentenced Tuesday, March 2, in a double homicide investigation last fall.

 Erwin found probable cause existed to charge Stovall with two counts of capital murder, two counts of abuse of a corpse, battery in the first degree, aggravated residential burglary, two counts of breaking or entering, and theft of property, according to our content partner Areawide Media.

-Stovall remains in the Sharp County Jail without bond awaiting his arraignment.
+Stovall remained in the Sharp County Jail without bond awaiting his arraignment.

 Sharp County Sheriff Mark Counts said during the weekend of Oct.
 17-18, Stovall killed 23-year-old Hayleigh Gruger at her home on Warpath Drive and 72-year-old Linda Janny at her home on Lakeshore Drive.
 Their bodies have been sent to the Arkansas State Crime Laboratory in Little Rock for autopsy.